ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 - Enter your passphrase when requested. **This is the passphrase that you set up when creating the SSH key pair.**
 - If you have enabled multi-factor authentication (MFA), enter the verification code provided by your authenticator app when requested.

-> [!IMPORTANT]
+!!! warning

-> It will soon become mandatory to have MFA enabled on your Kelvin2 account.
+It will soon become mandatory to have MFA enabled on your Kelvin2 account.
 Failure to activate multi-factor authentication by 30th November 2023 may result in your account being disabled.
 To set up MFA, follow the instructions provided [in the following section](multi-factor-authentication-(mfa)-on-kelvin2).

 ### Multi-Factor Authentication (MFA) on Kelvin2